dvdsosa/cnnModel/README.md

 	git push

-To undo git add before a commit (unstage all changes):
+To remove the last commit in your local repository:

-	git reset
+	git reset --hard HEAD~1

+To force push this change to your remote repository:

+	git push origin +HEAD

 ## The seven rules of a great Git commit message